How to access national parks and hiking trails in Estonia by public transport

 Kährila järv, one of seven lakes in Rõuge.

 A quaint village amidst a string of lakes, Rõuge is another place of superlatives.
 Suurjärv, the ‘big lake’ at its feet, is the deepest in the country.
 There are seven lakes in total, all different in size and shape.
 We were swimming in the last one, Kährila järv, when a busload of tourists walked by.
 They looked at us as part of the attraction.
-Some picked up their cameras, a few rose their hands in greeting.
+Some picked up their cameras, a few raised their hands in greeting.
 They almost ran away with our underwear.
 Who wouldn’t want that as a souvenir?
 We found the reason for this tourist activity a while further.
 At the end of a 10-kilometre long hiking trail through this primaeval valley lies Hinni canyon, the only of its kind in Estonia.
 A small wonder of nature.

 How to get to Rõuge by public transport?